Location Scouts: Nature’s Way

 Day 1: Travel to Kakadu

-Kakadu is Australia’s largest national park, covering nearly 20,000km2 and extends 200 kilometres north to south, protecting a whole gigantic interlinked ecosystem.
+Kakadu is Australia’s largest national park, covering nearly 20,000km2 and extending 200 kilometres north to south, protecting a whole gigantic interlinked ecosystem.
 The park, which is half the size of Switzerland, has it all – a gorgeous sandstone escarpment offering spectacular views, mighty rivers and billabongs, thundering waterfalls and more prehistoric art sites than the whole of Europe.
 Kakadu has more than 17,000 plant species, over one third of Australia’s bird species, including all four of the species endemic to the Northern Territory, and a healthy population of saltwater crocodiles.

 The township of Jabiru in the heart of Kakadu has hotels, a swimming pool, a social club, shopping plaza, medical clinic and golf course.